STUDY JAPANESE ONLINE WITH NATIVES HERE

 After the Korean War, South Korea experienced extreme needs.
 During the 1950s to the early 1960s, Korea was one of the most impoverished countries.
 Despite all this situation, Korea has become well developed, undoubtedly one of the most developed countries, with its wealth and democracy.

-But yes, there are slums in South Korea and poverty is a reality.
-Below you can see some of the history of two Favelas in South Korea, Guryong Village and Gamcheon Culture Village.
-We also recommend reading our article on slums in japan.
+Yes, there are favelas in South Korea and poverty is a reality.
+Below you can see a bit of the history of two favelas in South Korea, Guryong Village and Gamcheon Culture Village.
+We also recommend reading our article about Slum in Japan.

 Guryong Village Favela

-Known as the last remaining slum in Gangnam, Seoul's wealthiest district, Guryong Village is illegal territory.
-In 1988, many people were forced to leave their homes in preparation for the Olympic Games.
+Known as the last remaining slum in Gangnam, the richest district in Seoul, Guryong Village is an illegal territory.
+In 1988, many people were forced to abandon their homes during preparations for the オリンピック.

 More than 2,500 people live there, in unfavorable situations, in makeshift shelters, crumbling huts piled on top of others.
 The houses are built with plywood, metal and cardboard.

-The irony of it all is that right next to this type of housing you can see the most expensive real estate in Seoul, one of the richest and finest neighborhoods in Korea.
-While the wealthy neighbors live an extravagant life in wealth, those in Guryong live without even having the basic things for their survival, even trying to share a toilet dug into the earth.
+The irony of it all is that right next to this type of housing, you can see the most expensive properties in Seoul, one of the richest and finest neighborhoods in Korea.
+While the rich neighbors live an extravagant life in wealth, those in Guryong live without even having the basic things for their survival, having to even share a トイレ dug into the ground.
 People live precariously with open sewage.
-As Gangnam rises higher and higher, the rebuilding plan for the neighboring slum has been stalled for years.
+While Gangnam rises higher and higher, the reconstruction plan for the neighboring slum has been stagnant for years.

 Residents of Guryong Village also have to deal with one more concern, the serious fire hazard that is common due to poor electricity quality and also dependence on solid fuels.
 And since the houses are so close together, the risk is much higher.

-What about the elderly who live there?
-Well the majority of the elderly residing in the village live without any form of state assistance.
-In Guryong it is common to see elderly people collecting paper and cardboard for recycling, and rummaging through rubbish and they live off of it.
-This is quite shocking as some of these seniors once had a comfortable life during their careers, but unfortunately ended up in a declining situation.
-This is believed to be because the South Korean government is slow, proof of this is that only a third of retirees have pensions with relatively insignificant payments, according to some analysts.
+What to say about the elderly who live there?
+Well, most of the elderly residing in the village live without any form of state assistance.
+In Guryong, it is common to see elderly people collecting paper and cardboard for recycling, and rummaging through trash, and they live only off that.
+This is quite shocking considering that some of these elderly had a comfortable life during their careers, but unfortunately ended up in a decayed situation.
+It is believed that this happens because the South Korean government is slow; evidence of this is that only a third of retirees have pensions with relatively insignificant payments, according to some analysts.

 Residents try to rebuild the village and resettle residents, but the government is not very helpful and is even against it, leaving them behind.
 Despite this, the residents continue with their daily battles and do not give up on building a community that serves everyone, there everyone helps each other to pay for public services, such as electricity and water.